 Many people think that families become less important to children as they move into the teenage years.
-But research shows that your child needs your family and the support it offers as much as she did when she was younger.
+But your child needs your family and the support it offers as much as she did when she was younger.

 Family is the most important thing to me.
 They’re my own support system.
 Everybody thinks friends are more important, but they’re not.
 Friends are great, but they’ll come and go.
 Family is always there.

 Adolescence can be a difficult time – your child is going through rapid physical changes as well as emotional ups and downs.
 Young people aren’t always sure where they fit, and they’re still trying to work it out.
 Adolescence can also be a time when peer influences and relationships can cause you and your child some stress.